 If necessary, repeatedly press the up- and down-arrow keys until the appropriate function appears in the border at the top of the screen.

 This is illustrated in the first screen.

 Enter the specified value of x.

 To do so, use the keypad to enter the value of x.
-As you use the keypad, X= appears, replacing the coordinates of the cursor location appearing at the bottom of the screen in the previous step.
+As you use the keypad, X= appears, replacing the coordinates of the cursor location appearing at the bottom of the screen in Step 4.
 The number you key in appears after X=.
-This is illustrated in the second graph.
+This is illustrated in the second screen.
 If you make a mistake when entering your number, press [CLEAR] and re-enter the number.

-After pressing [ENTER], the slope (derivative) is displayed at the bottom of the screen.
-This is illustrated in the third graph here.
+After pressing [ENTER], the slope (derivative) is displayed in the border at the bottom of the screen.
+This is illustrated in the third screen.